-Erythrina crista-galli, the cockspur coral tree, is an exotic in Africa, occasionally planted in urban settings in South Africa as an ornamental tree.
+Erythrina crista-galli, the cockspur coral tree, is small with a spreading, rounded crown.
+It typically reaches heights between 5 m and 8 m, its trunk about 16 cm in diameter.
+This is an exotic in Africa, occasionally planted in urban settings in South Africa as an ornamental tree.
 It is common in California, indigenous in several South American countries where it is commonly called the ceibo (Spanish) and by several other names.
-This is the national tree of Argentina.
+It is the national tree of Argentina.

 The flowers grow solitary or in small groups in long, lax racemes.
 Flower colour varies between the common scarlet-red to the less seen pink, red-purple or white-marked versions.
 The bilaterally symmetric (and bisexual or complete) flowers have five sepals and petals respectively.